luiscabrera77/ecommerce-backend/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Tests
-Used jest for testing, simply run "npm test"

-## Roadmap
-An express API is being built, some queries must be updated.

 ## Questions
 Find me on Github as: [luiscabrera77](https://github.com/luiscabrera77)